Lebanese Garlic Sauce, Toum

 This post may contain affiliate links.
 Please read our disclosure policy.

-Learn how to make toum, traditional Lebanese garlic sauce.
-This is the the Middle Eastern dip people go bonkers over!
-This thick, creamy garlic spread comes together with from just 4 simple ingredients and tastes great on just about everything.
+Learn how to make toum, a traditional Lebanese garlic sauce.
+This is the Middle Eastern dip people go bonkers over!
+The thick, creamy garlic spread comes together with just 4 simple ingredients and tastes great on just about everything.

-Lebanese toum garlic sauce, white fluff in a red and white dish with yellow spatula
+Lebanese toum garlic sauce in a white dish with a yellow spatula.

 What is toum?

-Toum is an emulsion of garlic, oil, lemon juice and salt.
-When combined properly, these ingredients form a creamy, thick paste or sauce that is often compared to aoli.
+Toum is a popular condiment in Middle Eastern and Lebanese cuisine.
+Sometimes called Lebanese garlic dip or garlic spread, it is an emulsion of garlic, oil, lemon juice, and salt that forms a creamy, thick paste that is often compared to aioli.

 What does toum garlic sauce taste like?